A Step-By-Step Guide to Super App Development

 If we specify this module inside the <rte-code>shared<rte-code> portion of the Re.Pack’s <rte-code>ModuleFederationPlugin<rte-code>, we will only have one copy of that module during the runtime of our super app.
 If that’s the case, we will be able to place the <rte-code>ContextProvider<rte-code> component in the host app and access the same instance in our mini app, having a shared state across the whole app.

 These are just a few examples of challenges you might face when migrating to a super app setup.
 It’s hard to tell what you might run into, as every app is unique in its own way.
 Mind that Module Federation has been present in the web environment for quite some time, so if your problem is strictly related to the JS part of the app, chances are someone solved a similar problem already, and the concept might be applicable in the context of super apps.

 We hope this article has shed more light on what it takes to develop a super app from the tech standpoint.
 Whether you’re up for building a super app from scratch or migrating your current solution into such a setup, it might turn out that your team needs some help to do it right.
 That’s why we’ve prepared a super-app-showcase.
 Use it to your advantage, and don’t hesitate to reach out to us if you have any questions about super app development.

 If you’re looking for more organizational tips, we’ve also got you covered with a blog post about developer experience and planning the work of your in-house team and third-party contributors.
-We’ve also published a case study of a super-app-showcase that might significantly speed up your work.
+We’ve also published a super-app-showcase case study that might significantly speed up your work.